decentraland/unity-renderer/docs/how-to-renderer-protocol.md

 ## RPC

-The Renderer works as a `RPC Server` that is connected by the Kernel, the `RPC Client`.
+The Renderer works as a `RPC Server` and the Kernel as the `RPC Client` which connects to it.

 > **_NOTE:_**  You can read the following articles to understand RPC [article 1](https://www.techtarget.com/searchapparchitecture/definition/Remote-Procedure-Call-RPC); [article 2](https://grpc.io/docs/what-is-grpc/introduction/)